microsoft/VirtualClient/website/docs/workloads/mlperf/mlperf.md

   * ~~DLRM (not supported yet)~~
   * ~~3D UNET (not supported yet)~~

-## Workload Metrics
+## Workload Metrics MLPerf Inference

-The following metrics are examples of those captured by the Virtual Client when running the MLPerf workload
+The following metrics are examples of those captured by the Virtual Client when running the MLPerf Inference workload.

 |Scenario | Metric Name  | Example Value (min) | Example Value (max) | Example Value (avg) | Unit |
 |---------|--------------|---------------------|---------------------|---------------------|------|